 The 50mm 1,8D lens really shines in long exposure photography, I find this lens does a much better job than all the other Nikon 50mm prime lenses, I find this lens to be very sharp @ f/5.6, also the starburst is more pleasing than on the G lenses.

 It’s a result of the small aperture if you want to capture starbursts in your photos you need to stop down the aperture.

 The number of aperture blades also affects the starburst’s shape.

-The no of diaphragm blades means, for example, the 50mm 1.8D lens have heptagon-shaped bokeh effects, and Starburst in long exposure photography is gonna be 14 stars on the 50mm 1.8D
+The no of diaphragm blades means, for example, the 50mm 1.8D lens has heptagon-shaped bokeh effects, and Starburst in long exposure photography is gonna be 14 stars on the 50mm 1.8D.

 I have been doing some still life photography for a friend of mine, I use most of the time 50mm lens and also Nikon 60mm macro lens, but most of my photos are taking with the 50mm lens.